suedavis68/7_govuk_prototype/docs/deploying.md

 Note that you have to add 'dev:master' this time - if you dont add this, Heroku assumes you want the master branch to be deployed.

-Your app will now prompt you for a password when accessed on Heroku (but not when running locally).
+Your app will now prompt you for a password when accessed on Heroku - but not when running locally.